BekahHW/Moms-Learn-Tech/README.md

 ### Support Organizations
 ([Go to top](#moms-learn-tech))
 * [Moms Can: Code](momscancode.com) A global co-learning community that provides moms who are learning how to code with opportunities to connect & learning resources.
+* [Techtonica](http://techtonica.org) A nonprofit that provides free tech training with living and childcare stipends and job placement.
+(Only in the San Francisco Bay Area as of 6/18/2018.)

 ### Financial Assistance
 ([Go to top](#moms-learn-tech))
 * [Anitab.org](https://anitab.org/awards-grants/) recognizes the accomplishments of women in computing, and the organizations that recognize their value, through a variety of awards.
+* [Techtonica](http://techtonica.org) A nonprofit that provides free tech training with living and childcare stipends and job placement.
+(Only in the San Francisco Bay Area as of 6/18/2018.)

 ### Free Coding Resources
 ([Go to top](#moms-learn-tech))
 * [Free Code Camp](freecodecamp.org) An organization that has thousands of coding lessons to help you improve your skills for free.
+* [Techtonica](http://techtonica.org) A nonprofit that provides free tech training with living and childcare stipends and job placement.
+(Only in the San Francisco Bay Area as of 6/18/2018.)

 ### Childcare
 ([Go to top](#moms-learn-tech))